KmanOz/Sonoff-HomeAssistant/README.md

 I use the [lmroy](https://github.com/Imroy/pubsubclient) version of this excellent mqtt library, mainly because it supports QOS1 and keepalive settings right from within the sketch.
 No other modifications to library files are necessary to achieve a rock solid connection to your mqtt broker.

+If you have the PubSubClient library already downloaded in your Arduino IDE, Open your Arduino Preferences and copy/paste you sketchbook location into a file browser window, then rename the existing PubSubClient in the libraries folder prior to copying the new files below.
+You do not need to restart the IDE to take effect.

 It's currently setup to use only v3.1.1 of the mqtt standard and will only work on that version broker unless you modify the code so make sure your broker is setup to use v3.1.1 of the mqtt standard and not v3.1.

 ``` bash